withparadox2/Slowly/README.md

 ## Build
 Install dependencies: `npm install`

+Then start server by executing command: `npm run serve`

+## Other commands

-Then start server `npm run serve` or build to generate bundles `npm run build`
+- `npm run build`: build to generate bundles
+- `npm run ar`: build and run bundle size analyzer

+An enviroment variable `PUBLISH_PAGES` is provided in file `/.env` to control whether to publish build result to `/doc` directory.
+The value is true by default, but you can overwrite it by defining it in a file named `/.env.local`, which is ignored by git and needs to be created manually.

 ## License
 ```